The celebration of Christmas and the New Year are the biggest events for many millions of people of all ages living in different parts of the world.

-His glass-blown factory produced glass Christmas balls, glass beads to decorate Christmas trees.
+His glass-blown factory produced glass balls, glass beads to decorate Christmas trees.

-Those ornaments were never made in large amounts and were mainly bought for the Russian Imperial Court.
+Those ornaments were made in little amounts, and they were mainly bought by the Russian Imperial Court.

 Lauscha became the capital of manufacturing glass Christmas ornaments up to the 1890s.

-Lauscha’s glass factories exported their glass decorations to England, USA, Russia, France and other Christian countries of the world.
+Lauscha’s glass factories exported their glass decorations to England, the USA, Russia, France, and other Christian countries.

-Another large center for production of Christmas ornaments was Dresden, Germany.
+Another large center for the production of Christmas ornaments was Dresden, Germany.

-Dresden’s ornaments were non glass items.
-They were made from embossed pressed cardboard and covered with silver or golden paints.
+Dresden’s ornaments were not glass.
+Dresden’s ones were embossed pressed cardboard items that were covered with silver or gold paint.

-Golden and silver Dresden fishes, animals, angels and Santa figures were very popular among people and sold well.
+Golden and silver Dresden fishes, animals, and angel figures were very popular among people and sold well.

 Another sort of German Christmas tree decoration was made of pressed tin with a colored printed surface.

-Here it must be mentioned about pressed cotton Christmas ornaments that had been manufactured in Germany and Russia since the 1870-80s.
+It must be to mention that pressed cotton Christmas ornaments that manufactured in Germany and Russia since the 1880-1900s.

 Beaded or wire Christmas ornaments got popular in many countries too.

-Japanese glass Christmas ornaments were cheap, but not so beautiful like German ones.
+Japanese glass Christmas pieces were cheap but not as beautiful as German ones.

-The Czech Republic also caught the idea in the 1920s.
-Czech’s Christmas ornaments had been selling in USA very well.
-There were over 250 million Christmas decorations sold up to 1935.
+The Czech Republic also caught the idea in the middle of the 1920s.
+Czech’s ornaments had been selling in the USA very well.

-Max Eckhardt, a USA businessman was a founder of the glass Christmas ornament production in his home country in the late 1930s.
+An American businessman founded a company to make glass Christmas ornament production in his home country in the late 1930s.